finos/community/docs/governance/Software-Projects/EasyCLA.md

 ### Initiating the signature process against a test repo

-The easiest way to initiate the signing process is to open a PR against a project repository; for non-Standards software projects, you can use the [open-developer-platform repository](https://github.com/finos/open-developer-platform/edit/main/EASYCLA_CHANGEME.md), whereas for Standards projects you'll need to use their flagship repository (for example, [github.com/finos/fdc3](github.com/finos/fdc3) for FDC3).
+The easiest way to initiate the signing process is to open a PR against a project repository; for non-Standards software projects, you can use the [software-project-blueprint repository](https://github.com/finos/software-project-blueprint/edit/main/EASYCLA_CHANGEME.md), whereas for Standards projects you'll need to use their flagship repository (for example, [github.com/finos/fdc3](github.com/finos/fdc3) for FDC3); for more info about EasyCLA, please visit [our Community website]([url](https://community.finos.org/docs/governance/Software-Projects/easycla)).

 These types of PRs will be monitored and cleaned up periodically by the FINOS team.